mritunjaysharma394/vowpal-wiki/Home.md

 There are two ways to have a fast learning algorithm: (a) start with a slow algorithm and speed it up, or (b) build an intrinsically fast learning algorithm.
 This project is about approach (b), and it's reached a state where it may be useful to others as a platform for research and experimentation.

 There are several optimization algorithms available with the baseline being sparse gradient descent (GD) on a loss function (several are available), The code should be easily usable.
 Its only external dependence is on the <a href="http://www.boost.org/">boost library</a>, which is often installed by default.

+To build vw from source, in various environments, please follow the instructions in the <a href="https://github.com/JohnLangford/vowpal_wabbit/blob/master/README.md">README.md</a> file.

 <ul>
 <li>[[Download]]</li>